 Avoid those with broken skin, surface blemishes and overly-ripen ones as they stay poorly.

 Cherimoya has unique fragrant flavor and delicious taste.
 To prepare, wash the fruit in cold running water.
-Gently mop dry using paper towel.
+Gently mop dry using a paper towel.
 Cut the fruit lengthwise and eat it scooping with a spoon.
 Discard seeds and peel.

 Here are some serving tips: